Take a deep breath. This may be hard to take. I’m going to be completely honest with you.

 The career of your dreams is attainable.
 But you must focus on career development, rather than the size of your paycheck.

 So stop searching for “top paying jobs” in Google.
 Beyond a certain threshold, psychologists have found, higher and higher salaries do not increase your happiness.
 So you shouldn’t be gunning for the top paying jobs.
-You should be aiming for the top fulfilling jobs.
+You should be aiming for the top fulfilling full time jobs.

 “Career development” focuses on long-term goals: landing the job that will make you smile every day until you retire.
 It means turning down a job that pays well because it doesn’t help your future plans.
 Otherwise, you will never land a job you love – and may set yourself up for misery.
 How much misery?
 About 100,000 hours at a job you hate – the amount of time you’ll work between the end of college and retirement.